ali-karagoz/ali-karagoz/README.md

 # 💫 About me...👇
-I’m currently working as a Software QA Test Engineer.
+I’m currently working as a Software QA Test Automation Engineer.
 Looking to collaborate with IT workers to improve my skills and help each other.

 ## 🌐 Socials: